Butyrivibrio proteoclasticus

 Butyrivibrio proteoclasticus is a bacterium from the family Lachnospiraceae originally described in the genus Clostridium.

 Butyrivibrio proteoclasticus B316T

 Butyrivibrio proteoclasticus B316T was the first Butyrivibrio species to have its genome sequenced.
 It was first isolated and described by Attwood et al. (1996), and was originally assigned to the genus Clostridium based on its similarity to Clostridium aminophilum, a member of the Clostridium sub-cluster XIVa.
 Further analysis has shown that it is more appropriately placed within the genus Butyrivibrio and the organism was given its current name.
-Within this genus its 16S rDNA sequence is most similar to, but distinct from, that of B. hungateii.
+Within this genus its 16S rDNA sequence is most similar to, but distinct from, that of B. hungatei.